flancian/garden/Bootstrap.md

 - For instructions to bootstrap a Flancian, see [[go/flancian/git]].
 - You may feel the need to grow a carbon-based Flancian.
+I wasn't anything special I think, what is great about us is what we have in common I believe :)